ronkok/Temml/docs/administration.md

 Notes:

-1. There are several items that WebKit places correctly only after a page refresh, or sometimes only after a back-button navigation.
-    + accent height
-    + accent italic correction
-    + extensible accents
-    + extensible arrows
-    + height of ‖ in {Vmatrix} environment

-2. WebKit renders some accents too high even after a page refresh.
+1. WebKit renders some accents too high.
     Temml does some work to mitigate this.
 It’s not enough.

-3. Chromium does not stretch a Cambria Math ∫ in display mode.
+2. Chromium does not stretch a Cambria Math ∫ in display mode.
 Latin Modern is okay.

-4. WebKit mis-aligns short parentheses, given a \left and \right.
+3. WebKit mis-aligns short parentheses, given a \left and \right.

-5. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.
+4. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-6. Chromium and WebKit system font extensible arrows have notes placed too high.
+5. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math.
-Again, Latin Modern is okay. \
+Again, Latin Modern is okay.
-    WebKit fails to stretch most extensible arrows.

-7. Firefox and WebKit sometimes select radicals that are too tall.
+6. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-8. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+7. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-9. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+8. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-10. WebKit fails to render anything inside the `<mpadded>` element.
+9. WebKit fails to render anything inside the `<mpadded>` element.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I